-(a) Contractor will not assign this contract, or its rights, obligations, or any other interest arising from this contract, or delegate any of its performance obligations, without the express written consent of the Procurement Officer.
+(a) Contractor will not assign this contract, or its rights, obligations, or any other interest arising from this contract, or delegate any of its performance obligations, without the express written consent of the Procurement Officer which shall not be unreasonably withheld.
 The foregoing restriction does not apply to a transfer that occurs by operation of law (e.g., bankruptcy; corporate reorganizations and consolidations, but not including partial asset sales).
 Notwithstanding the foregoing, Contractor may assign monies receivable under the contract provided that the state will have no obligation to make payment to an assignee until thirty (30) days after Contractor (not the assignee) has provided the Procurement Officer with (i) proof of the assignment, (ii) the identity (by contract number) of the specific state contract to which the assignment applies, and (iii) the name of the assignee and the exact address or account information to which assigned payments should be made.

 (b) If Contractor amends, modifies, or otherwise changes its name, its identity (including its trade name), or its corporate, partnership or other structure, or its FEIN, Contractor will provide the Procurement Officer prompt written notice of such change.